AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <p>(NOTE: Linked to the UI - do not change/ remove; THIS IS NOW SPLIT IN THREE ARTICLES>> MAKE SURE THE TRANSITION TO THE OTHER TWO IS CLEAR SINCE THIS IS LINKED TO UI)</p>
-<p>(NOTE:&nbsp;If they come out with templates AND drafts, consider splitting this article to keep Create in one and Working with Drafts and Requests in another??)</p>
+<p>(NOTE: If they come out with templates AND drafts, consider splitting this article to keep Create in one and Working with Drafts and Requests in another??)</p>
 <p>(NOTE: this article is linked from Submitting Workfront Requests from Salesforce) </p>
 </div>
 -->

 Planned work is represented in Adobe Workfront by projects and tasks.
-However, you might work in an environment where unplanned work—in the form of random requests—can come in at any time.
-Workfront provides a workflow to accommodate this type of environment through the use of Request Queues.&nbsp;
+However, you might work in an environment where unplanned work, in the form of requests, can come in at any time.
+Workfront provides a workflow to accommodate this type of environment through the use of Request Queues.

 After you create a request in a Request Queue, you can either assign it to be completed or you can convert it to a task or a project.
 For more information about converting issues to a task or project, see the article [Overview of converting issues in Adobe Workfront](../../../manage-work/issues/convert-issues/convert-issues.md).